HPInc/Anyware-Certification/README.md

 ## Simulation Lab 3: Brokered connections using on-premise components

-The goal of this simulation is to establish a brokered connection between Windows Client and Windows Agent using On-Premises installations of Local License Server, Anyware Manager and Anyware Connector
+The goal of this simulation lab is to establish a brokered connection between Windows Client and Windows Agent using On-Premises installations of Local License Server and Anyware Connector

 1)  From the Simulation Lab 1, we already have a Client and Agent setup ready.
 Kindly note that the Agent machine should be domain joined